-In figure 5 we show the angular dependence at different pulse lengths for a constant heater power of 6.25 mW.
+In Fig. 5 we show the angular dependence at different pulse lengths for a constant heater power of 6.25 mW.
 We plot the integrated l-phonon signal divided by the pulse length.
-At $\theta = 0$, this quantity is nearly independent of pulse length up to $t_p=300$ ns, see in figure 6.
-Nevertheless, the plateau in figure 5, for 50ns data, is slightly higher than for other pulse lengths.
-We would expect the integrated signal to be proportional to pulse length if the region at the centre of the l-phonon pulse cools to the same temperature of 0.7 K irrespective of pulse length, as then the signal is just proportional thickness of the l-phonon sheet.
-The mesa shape is again apparent and the width of the flat top increases with pulse length, but the increase saturates at ≈ 300 ns.
-This indicates that pulse cools as a whole and the increased pulse thickness means that there is more energy at larger angles to create h-phonons before it cools to the temperature of ≈ 0.7 K, where no more hphonons are created.
+At $\theta = 0$, this quantity is nearly independent of pulse length up to $t_p = 300$ ns, see Fig. 6.
+Nevertheless the plateau in Fig. 5, for 50-ns data, is slightly higher than for other pulse lengths.
+We would expect the integrated signal to be proportional to pulse length if the region at the center of the l-phonon pulse cools to the same temperature of 0.7 K irrespective of the pulse length, as then the signal is just proportional to the thickness of the l-phonon sheet.
+The mesa shape is again apparent and the width of the flat top increases with pulse length, but saturates at ≈ 300 ns.
+This indicates that pulse cools as a whole and the increased pulse thickness means that there is more energy at larger angles to create h-phonons before it cools to the temperature of ≈ 0.7 K, where no more h-phonons are created.
 The saturation of the width of the flat top, with pulse length, is probably due to the pulse becoming so long that h-phonons stay mainly within the l-phonon pulse.